 To have a methacholine test, your doctor needs to fill out a requisition form.
 Download methacholine test requisition form.

-Find out more about this procedure in our Methacholine test brochure.
+Find out more about this procedure in our methacholine test brochure.

-Before your methacholine test
+Before and during your methacholine test

 During your test, the RRT will guide and coach you through a series of breathing tests.
 You will be in a glass booth that has a door.
 You will have a nose clip and mouthpiece.
 You will be asked to take deep breaths in and out while performing the tests.